 Cr.
-3. (4-4-0).
-Prerequisite(s): MATH 2312
+4. (4-4-0).
+Prerequisite(s): MATH 2312 and TSI complete in Mathematics

 Provide essentials of Calculus I. Discover the important topics such as mathematical models, continuity and limit, derivative and differentiation rules; optimization and approximation, and anti-derivatives.